kikutabryan/foxy-tutorial/README.md

 ## Step 4: Modifying setup.py

-You have to add your node's entry points to the `setup.py` file for the nodes to be correctly linked to your package.

-To find `setup.py`, navigate back one directory:
+The `setup.py` file is used in Python projects to define metadata, dependencies, and configuration for the installation process.

+In summary, it performs the following tasks:

+1. Set project metadata: name, version, author, description, license, etc.
+2. Specify project dependencies: other Python packages or libraries required by the project.
+3. Define entry points: functions or scripts that can be invoked from the command line or used as importable modules.
+4. Configure installation options: specifying additional files, package directories, or scripts to include in the distribution.
+5. Provide instructions for building, testing, and distributing the project.

+The `setup.py` file, used in conjunction with the `setuptools` package, enables seamless packaging, distribution, and installation of Python projects.

+Navigate back one directory to locate `setup.py`:

 ```bash
 cd ..
 ```

-Open `setup.py` with a text editor of your choice.
-The content of the file should look like the following:
+Open `setup.py` with a text editor of your choice:

 ```python
 from setuptools import setup